ComputeStacks/docs/docs/getting_started/integrations/whmcs_plugin.md

 * Each service in WHMCS corresponds to a single ComputeStacks account
 * ClientArea output for quick overview
 * Easy SingleSignOn buttons in both ClientArea and Admin
-* Support for charging an initial deposit on registration
+* Support for charging an initial deposit on registration, which is then added as an account credit.
+* Multiple Currency support
 * Import CS accounts into WHMCS using the [Server Sync Tool](https://docs.whmcs.com/Server_Sync_Tool){: target="_blank" }

 [ ![Admin](/images/content/whmcs/whmcs-admin-service.png){: style="border: 1px solid #ccc;padding:5px;float:left;width:46%;" } ](/images/content/whmcs/whmcs-admin-service.png){: target="_blank" }